Days to Expiry — Options Portfolio Tracker logo

 • A 7% dividend on a failing company loses 30% in stock price

-• Fix: Check payout ratio, dividend growth history, business quality
+• Fix: Check payout ratio, dividend growth history, and free cash flow coverage before the yield tempts you

 Mistake 2: Not reinvesting